apache/shardingsphere/docs/document/content/user-manual/shardingsphere-jdbc/configuration/config-java.en.md

 #### NoneShardingStrategyConfiguration

-The implementation class of `ShardingStrategyConfiguration`, used to configure none-sharding strategies.
+The implementation class of `ShardingStrategyConfiguration`, used to configure none-sharding strategy.

 #### KeyGeneratorConfiguration